Approximation of multipartite quantum states: revised version with new applications: Abstract

 \section{Abstract}

-Special approximation technique for analysis of different characteristics of states of multipartite infinite-dimensional quantum systems is proposed and applied to the study of the relative entropy of $\pi$-entanglement and its regularisation.
+An universal approximation technique for analysis of different characteristics of states of composite infinite-dimensional quantum systems is proposed and used to prove general results concerning the properties of correlation and entanglement measures in such systems.
+Then these results are applied to the study of three important characteristics: the relative entropy of $\pi$-entanglement, the Rains bound (the unregularized and regularized versions of both characteristics are considered) and the conditional entanglement of mutual information.

-In particular, by using this technique we obtain simple sufficient conditions for local continuity (convergence) of the regularized relative entropy of $\pi$-entanglement.

-We establish a finite-dimensional approximation property for the relative entropy of entanglement and its regularization that allows us to generalize to the infinite-dimensional case the results proved in the finite-dimensional settings.
+In particular, we analyse continuity and convexity properties of the above entanglement measures, prove several results simplifying their definitions and establish a finite-dimensional approximation property for these characteristics that allows us to generalize to the infinite-dimensional case the results proved in the finite-dimensional settings.

-We also show that for any multipartite state with finite energy the infimum in the definition of the relative entropy of $\pi$-entanglement can be taken over the set of finitely-decomposable $\pi$-separable states with finite energy.